Silverr12/DMA-CFW-Guide/README.md

 - Either some classes of devices do not require drivers or have generic drivers automatically load which in either case bypasses some or all sophisticated ACs (e.g devices that use the same artix-7 chip as your card would.)

-- You don't need to thoroughly understand any coding language for this as complicated as this may seem, it's basically going to be just changing certain addresses
+- You don't need to thoroughly understand any coding language for this as complicated as this may seem, it's going to be just changing certain addresses

 1. You have two options for obtaining the register addresses for the device you're emulating, your options are:
-- Navigate to this [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_open-source_wireless_drivers) page that lists open source/reverse engineered drivers that you could take values from for your firmware
+- Navigate to this [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_open-source_wireless_drivers) page that lists open-source/reverse-engineered drivers that you could take values from for your firmware
-- Using a program of your choice (Recommend IDA Pro) to reverse engineer the driver for your donor card, you can find the location of the installed driver by navigating to your device in device manager, going to Properties>Driver>Driver Details, and it should normally be the only .dll file in there.
-(Mind you intel does **not** release their sources without contractual obligation so good luck if you're adamant on them)
+- Using a program of your choice (Recommend IDA Pro) to reverse engineer the driver for your donor card, you can find the location of the installed driver by navigating to your device in the device manager, going to Properties>Driver>Driver Details, and it should normally be the only .dll file in there.
+(Mind you intel does **not** release their sources without contractual obligation so good luck if you're adamant about them)

 2. (to be done)